After-repair value

 We look at the house, area, condition, and likely repair scope.

-You get a direct cash number and can ask how we got there.
+You get a cash number and can ask how we got there.

 If you accept, title handles payoffs, taxes, documents, and closing funds.